Rape victim’s evidence wasn’t tested until after statute of limitations ran out

-This story will air at 10 p.m.
-Monday on News Channel 3.
-The video will be attached to this story after it airs.

-WARNING: Some of the details in this story could be triggering to rape survivors.
+WARNING: Some of the details in this story could be alarming to some readers.

-MEMPHIS, Tenn. — He was a rapist who targeted women and children in Memphis.
+MEMPHIS, Tenn.
+(WREG) – He is a convicted rapist who targeted women and children in Memphis.
 Why will he soon walk free after police connected him to more violent attacks?

 “[Police] didn’t care when they were there that night.
 It just took me years to figure that out,” said Leila, who was a victim of a rape years ago.